yancong222/LMs-discourse-connectives-Surprisals/dataset/readme.md

-Italian and Chinese datasets we used for analyses, and some labels were unified across files.
+Italian and Chinese datasets used in Human and Machine behavioral analyses, with labels unified across files:

+-